maximilianZenke/Prewitt-filter-PGM-image-convolving/README.md

-#README
+#Readme
-Inf3 repo for exercise three.
+this is the readme for exercise 3